 3. Venice

-The city of Venice has long been shrinking with rising sea levels but frequent floods have made the situation more dramatic.
-St. Mark’s Square's yearly flood occurrence has jumped up 60% since 1900.
-Venice has sunk by 9 inches in the last 100 years.
+The romantic city of Venice has long struggled with rising sea levels, but increasingly frequent floods have made the situation far more dramatic in recent years.
+St. Mark’s Square has seen its yearly flood occurrences jump by 60% since 1900.
+To put it in perspective, Venice has sunk by 9 inches over the last 100 years.
 9 inches!
-City officials are trying to help stop the sinking but there isn’t much to be done.
-It is estimated that Venice has 70 years left before it will be lost.
-Maybe that’s why tourism since 2007 has jumped dramatically!
+City officials and engineers are actively working on flood barriers to help stop the sinking, but the long-term outlook remains uncertain.
+Some estimates suggest Venice has only about 70 years left before it faces catastrophic flooding.
+This urgency is likely a major reason why tourism has surged so dramatically since 2007!

 4. The Dead Sea

-The Dead Sea The Dead Sea, known for its exotic beauty products that could make any woman look younger.
-In the next 50 years, women won’t be able to find Dead Sea beauty products.
-The sea is shrinking from the lost of its main and only water source, the Jordan River.
-The surrounding countries of the Jordan River are using the river as a water supply for their citizens.
-So the Dead Sea will continue to shrink without the Jordan River’s supply.
-Evidence is already clearly seen when you visit today, all hotels and resorts that once were on the coast of the sea are now a mile away from where the sea lies.
+The Dead Sea is globally renowned for its mineral-rich mud and beauty products that have been prized for centuries.
+However, in the next 50 years, travelers and wellness enthusiasts might not be able to experience these natural benefits at the source.
+The sea is rapidly shrinking due to the diversion of its main and only water source, the Jordan River.
+Surrounding countries rely heavily on the river as an essential water supply for their growing populations, meaning the Dead Sea will continue to recede without a sustainable influx of water.
+The evidence of this decline is starkly visible when you visit today: hotels and resorts that once sat directly on the coastline are now located a mile away from the current water's edge.

 5. The Alps

-The Alps Since the 1800s, temperatures here have increased two times faster than the global average.
-Because of increasing temperatures, the Alps have experienced an extreme ice loss.
-Since the 1980s alone, the Alps have lost 20% of their size.
-The beautiful snow caps on the Alps will be gone in the next 40 years if temperatures continue to increase.
-This is why the Alps are high on places to visit before they’re gone!
+Since the 1800s, regional temperatures in the Alps have increased at a rate two times faster than the global average.
+Because of these rapidly climbing temperatures, the Alpine region has experienced an extreme and visible loss of glacial ice.
+Since the 1980s alone, the Alps have lost 20% of their total glacial mass.
+The iconic, beautiful snow caps could disappear entirely in the next 40 years if global warming trends continue unchecked.
+This alarming environmental shift is exactly why the Alps should be high on your list of places to experience before they change forever!

 6. Madagascar

-Home to those special singing and dancing lemurs!
-Okay, maybe they don’t sing and dance but Madagascar is the home of more than 20 different species of lemurs.
-These lemurs and the 80% of the plants and wildlife that are found in the basin are not found anywhere else on Earth.
-They will be lost in 35 years if nothing is done to save the island.
-The ecosystem is being destroyed by logging, burning for subsistence farms, and poaching.
+Madagascar is famous as the unique home to those incredibly agile, leaping lemurs!
+While they might not actually sing and dance like in the movies, the island hosts more than 20 different species of these fascinating primates.
+These lemurs, along with 80% of the plants and wildlife found in the region's basins, are endemic and cannot be found anywhere else on Earth.
+Tragically, this incredible biodiversity could be severely depleted or lost within 35 years if significant conservation efforts are not implemented.
+The island's delicate ecosystem is being rapidly destroyed by widespread logging, burning for subsistence agriculture, and illegal poaching.

 7. The Congo Basin